Bidhan1022/Linkdin-page/README.md

 # Linkdin-page
-This is my first repository and first mejor assignment of text book
+This is my first repository and first mejor assignment of test book